NIEHS/pcor_gen3_artifacts/docs/model-development.md

 ## Encode the model as .yaml

 This repository is the canonical store for the .yaml files that encode the PCOR model.
-The yaml files are encoded in [the schema section](schema/gdcdictionary/schemas/).
+The yaml files are encoded in schemas section under schema/gdcdictionary/schemas.
 Yaml is a markup language similar to JSON.

+* Here is reference documentation from Gen3 on [models](https://gen3.org/resources/user/dictionary/)
+* Here is a [demonstration](https://gen3.datacommons.io/dd) of a data dictionary in Gen3

-Each node in the model graph is represented in its own .yaml file as illustrated by this example:
+Each node in the model graph is represented in its own .yaml file as illustrated by this example.

 ```yaml